 Mary Anne Sacco has been a K-5 teacher, teacher developer, assistant principal and principal, with 20 years of experience in literacy instruction and inquiry-based project learning.
 Ms. Sacco was a member of the Columbia University Teachers College Primary Reading Leadership Group as well as the Baruch College school leadership program.
 She is the co-author of Significant Studies for Second Grade: Reading and Writing Investigations for Children, and is currently working on another book on elementary school writing instruction.
 Ms. Sacco holds a B.A. in political science from Gettysburg College and a master’s in early childhood and elementary education from Bank Street College.

 Donna Santman is a veteran public school teacher and literacy specialist who has trained and developed educators for over 21 years.
-Ms. Santman has 13 years classroom teaching experience in New York City and has served as an instructor at Columbia University Teachers College.
+Ms. Santman has 13 of years classroom teaching experience in New York City and has served as an instructor at Columbia University Teachers College.
 She is the author and co-author of several academic books including the widely-used Shades of Meaning: Comprehension and Interpretation in Middle School, a guide for teaching students to independently and critically analyze texts.
 She has designed standards-based constructivist curriculum, developed teacher training course syllabi, and designed teacher’s guides.
 Ms. Santman holds a B.A. from the University of Michigan and a master’s from Columbia University Teachers College.

-Sharon Taberski is a veteran elementary school teacher with 31 years classroom teaching experience.
+Sharon Taberski is a veteran elementary school teacher with 31 years of classroom teaching experience.
 Her book, On Solid Ground: Strategies for Teaching Reading K-3, revolutionized the way elementary teachers approach reading instruction, and remains a classic in the field.
 A nationally recognized expert in early childhood literacy, Ms. Taberski presents keynotes and workshops throughout the country.
 In her latest book, Comprehension from the Ground Up, she cuts through the pressure-filled atmosphere surrounding reading instruction to lay out practices that are effective, authentic, and systematic.
 She has produced several teacher training video series including Lessons from the Ground Up; It’s All About Comprehension: Teaching K-3 Readers; and A Close-Up Look at Teaching Reading.
 Ms. Taberski holds a B.S. from Daemen College and a master’s from Hunter College.